-Early after breakfast we start our hike with an ascent of 550m. to the Cacanapunta pass where from the top we will observe the first part of a wonderful panorama that awaits us the following days; then we descend and take an almost flat path with small ascents that will take us to our first objective, the famous Mitucocha lagoon 4230m.
-From our camp we will have close views of the huge peaks Ronday, Jirishanca, Ninashanca.
+Early after breakfast we start our hike with an ascent of 1804 ft (550m) to the Cacanapunta pass where from the top we will observe the first part of a wonderful panorama that awaits us the following days; then we descend and take an almost flat path with small ascents that will take us to our first objective, the famous Mitucocha lagoon 13,878 ft (4230m) from our camp we will have close views of the huge peaks Ronday, Jirishanca, Ninashanca.

 Difficulty: We start with a moderate ascent, but then everything is flat until Mitucocha.